Skip to main content

 4. Hit Florida as a Major Hurricane

-Take a look at Michael’s forecast position and intensity for 1am on Tuesday on Figure 12.2.1 (indicated by the location of the big black dot with an “H” in the middle of it).
-Figure 12.2.2 is the advisory issued at 1am on Tuesday, October 9, 2018.
+Let's move forward in time to Michael’s forecast position and intensity at 1 am on Tuesday, as shown in Figure 12.2.1.
+The location is shown by a big black dot with an “H” in the middle.
+Figure 12.2.2 is the advisory issued at 1 am on Tuesday, October 9, 2018.

 A tropical cyclone advisory showing the position and forecast for Michael on October 9.
 Details in caption.

-Figure \(\PageIndex{2}\): 1am CDT Advisory for Michael on October 9, 2018.
-(Public Domain; National Hurricane Center).
+Figure \(\PageIndex{2}\): 1 am CDT Advisory for Michael on October 9, 2018.
+(Public Domain; Hurricane Michael Archive via National Hurricane Center).
 Alternative description of image

 1. By the time of Figure 12.2.2, Michael had: